jonkislin/blog_old/about.md

 ---

 jon kislin, b.a. psychology and philosophy
-aspiring data ccientist and social psychologist
+aspiring data scientist and social psychologist

 ### interests ###
 - social, political, and moral psychology